-A sortable table of Wittgenstein's Nachlass and works as well as publications thereof
+A sortable table of Wittgenstein's Nachlass and publications thereof can be found here.

 - (2016-) Access to entire Nachlass through Interactive dynamic presentation (IDP) site.